A Guide for Families 2018-2019

 Performance Indicators in Primary Schools (PIPS), is conducted at the beginning and end of the kindergarten year to assess children’s literacy and numeracy skills.

 PIPS is used nationally and internationally.
-The program helps teachers to plan targeted programs for all students.
+The assessment helps teachers to plan targeted programs for all students.
 The first assessment will take place within the first month of your child starting school.
 Your child’s school report to you will be based largely on the PIPS assessment.

 Many schools have their own Facebook page and apps to keep parents informed about school events.
 In addition, the ACT Public Schools Facebook page ‘ACT Public Schools’ and @ACTEducation Twitter accounts provide updates on school achievements and activities.